MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 ## Configure the experiment

-MLflow organizes information in experiments and runs.
-Runs are called *jobs* in Azure Machine Learning.
-By default, runs are logged to an experiment named **Default** that's automatically created for you.
-You can configure the experiment to track.
+MLflow organizes information in experiments and runs, which are called *jobs* in Azure Machine Learning.
+By default, runs log to an automatically created experiment named **Default**, but you can configure which experiment to track.

 # [Notebooks](#tab/interactive)